-Anthropogenic climate change has been listed as a key threatening process under the TSC Act.
+Anthropogenic climate change has been listed as a key threatening process under the TSC Act (now Biodiversity Conservation Act 2016).
 Projections of future changes in climate for New South Wales include higher temperatures, increasing sea levels and water temperatures, more intense but possibly reduced annual average rainfall, increased temperature extremes and higher evaporative demand.
 These changes are likely to lead to greater intensity and frequency of fires, more severe droughts, reduced river runoff and water availability, regional flooding, increased erosion and ocean acidification.